Your Topics, Multiple Stories: Complete Strategy Guide

 Audiences aren’t uniform — and they don’t process information the same way.
 Some readers arrive with a specific problem.
 Others are curious but undefined in their need.
 Some want data first.
 Others want a real example before they’ll trust anything you say.

-Consider a topic like “sustainable business practices.”
-A small business owner wants actionable steps they can start this week.
-A corporate sustainability manager wants benchmarks and case studies.
+Think about a topic such as “sustainable business practices.”
+An owner of a small business needs concrete things they can implement this week A corporate sustainability manager is looking for benchmarks and case studies.
 A student researching for a paper wants historical context and competing frameworks.
 And a skeptic wants to see the trade-offs laid out honestly before they’ll engage at all.

 One article can’t serve all four.
 But four stories can — and each one earns its place precisely because it doesn’t try to be everything.